Enelsep/42_TAP/docs/decisions.md

 holding it active** — not just whoever landed the blow.
 Shared credit avoids inventing a "who gets it in a group" rule for a quest system that otherwise has none, and it is the only sane option once the NPC is dead for good: leaving the other holders active would leave them a quest with no target.
+The kill also broadcasts `EVT ROOM NPC_DEATH <npc.id>` to everyone else in the room, excluding the attacker (D13's reasoning: their own `AttackReply` already carries `target_hp:0`) — without it, other players' only way to learn the NPC is gone was to LOOK again.

 The *reward*, unlike the quest state, is not shared — it cannot be, being a single item instance.
 It goes to whoever struck the killing blow, and only if they had taken the contract themselves.
-See D18.
-The kill also broadcasts `EVT ROOM NPC_DEATH <npc.id>` to everyone else in the room, excluding the attacker (D13's reasoning: their own `AttackReply` already carries `target_hp:0`) — without it, other players' only way to learn the NPC is gone was to LOOK again.
+See D20.

 A player reaching 0 HP respawns immediately, inside the same `AttackNPC`
 call: back to the start room at `RespawnHP`, DEFEND cleared.
 The handler